rearc-data/fred-ice-bofa-us/README.md

 The included data is provided by the Federal Reserve Bank of St. Louis' FRED (Federal Reserve Economic Data) platform, which contains information on over 700,000+ series related to historical economic data.
 If you are interested in learning more or want to explore other datasets maintained on FRED, visit the [FRED homepage](https://fred.stlouisfed.org/).

 #### Data Source
-This resources is presented in both the XLS and CSV formats.
-The included dataset contains the following columns:

-`"date", "BAMLH0A0HYM2"`

-The values within the data field labeled BAMLH0A0HYM2 represents the performance of the US dollar below investment grade rated corporate debt publicly issued in the US domestic market in relation to its corresponding date value.
+The values within the data field labeled `BAMLH0A0HYM2` represents the performance of the US dollar below investment grade rated corporate debt publicly issued in the US domestic market in relation to its corresponding `date` value.

 ## More Information
 - Source: [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/series/BAMLH0A0HYM2)
 - [FRED | Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/)